The Hong Kong Unofficial Guide

 Above: a streetful of bird's nest and shark's fin shops in Sheung Wan.

-Sheung Wan with a tram stop right in front.
+Sheung Wan with a tram terminal right in front.

 Cat Street in Sheung Wan.